Zag-Research/Zag-Smalltalk/Documentation/Memory Management.md

 - `nil`, `true`, `false`, Symbols, Characters, SmallIntegers and most Floats are encoded as immediate values
 - SmallIntegers have a wide range (2^55) so extension to BigIntegers (which would be heap-allocated) is rare
 - BlockClosures are stack allocated
-- code blocks are generated outside the heap
+- JITed code blocks are generated outside the heap
 - several kinds of common BlockClosures are encoded as immediate values

-Zag Smalltalk has several features that minimize the amount of work required by garbage collection:
+Zag Smalltalk also has several features that minimize the amount of work required by garbage collection:
 - all execution stacks and code addresses are outside the range of valid heap pointers, so by being careful to never save anything in a stack frame that looks like a heap reference, no scanning is required for the stacks;
 - scanning for roots can proceed very quickly (a single comparison filters all non-heap values);
 - the format of indexable objects encodes if they are pointer-free, so don't need to be scanned;